chenchienlin/Permutation-Puzzles/README.md

 # Permutation-Puzzles

 ## About The Project
-This project is for practicing common graph algorithms, such as BFS, DFS, A*, RBFS, etc, and using these these algorithms to solve 15 puzzle.
+This project is for practicing common graph algorithms, such as BFS, DFS, A*, RBFS, etc, and using these algorithms to solve 15 puzzle.

 ## Build With